YeltsinZ/Python/README.md

 # Python
-These are the files which consists my practice files.
+This directory has my python practice files.